yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 In this post I deplyed an image retrieval system on aws.
 These were the steps:
 1. Fine tune resnet34 model on food images.
 2. Build Annoy index.
-3. Upload model and index to s3.
+3. Upload model, index and all images to s3.
 4. Deploy web application with eb-cli.

 :pizza: